arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 --{{0}}--
 So far every time we have created a query, we have needed to know the exact form the data in our table takes.
 To see what I mean, let's take a closer look at the allergies table.

-Use `SELECT DISTINCT` to discover how many distinct allergies appear in the `allergies` table.
+Use `SELECT DISTINCT` to discover which distinct allergy descriptions appear in the `allergies` table.

 ```sql
 SELECT DISTINCT allergies.description